ArunHub/Q-A/react int.md

 **Try ?**

- 1. nested Switch
  2. Why jsx needs parent div binding for every component
- 3. Sridhar => How you are using react route in idse, how will u change url without router
- 4. Router with memory router implemented from idse library
  5. How will you immutate deep object property in setstate or redux => use immutable.js or deep clone json.parse(json.stringify(obj))